Palit-S/Js_TicTacToe_SP/README.md

 # Js_TicTacToe_SP
-Tic Tac Toe JavaScript Project
+Tic Tac Toe JavaScript Project.

 # Tic Tac Toe
 Welcome to the Tic Tac Toe JavaScript project!
 This simple yet classic game serves as a fantastic platform for understanding and practicing advanced JavaScript concepts.
 In this README document, we'll delve into how this project help me to grasp these concepts and enhance my JavaScript skills.